 Asli means “authentic” in Arabic.
 Somehow I always forget how much I love hummus and how easy it is to make.
 Unlike in Israel, here in Los Angeles it’s hard to find good hummus.
-There are rumors that there are bunch of good humus places in the Valley.
-Will I go all the way to the Valley for a good humus?
-Definitely!
-But not today, today I will make it at home.
+There are rumors that there are bunch of decent humus places in the Valley.
+I doubt it.

-To enjoy hummus to the max, you must eat it with a proper pita or with a rustic loaf.
-You know the airy kind of bread with huge bubbles in it.
-(In Los Angeles you can find freshly baked pitas at the Israeli supermarkets on Pico or at Sami Macolet on Fairfax.
-You can freeze them, then warm them up in a toaster oven for one or two minutes).
-Hummus can feel like cement in the guts so it’s best to eat it with light sides such as salads, pickles and olives.
+To enjoy hummus to the max, you must eat it with a proper pita or with rustic bread.
+In Los Angeles you can find freshly baked pitas at the Israeli supermarkets on Pico or at Sami Macolet on Fairfax.
+You can freeze them, then warm them up in a toaster oven for a few minutes.
+Hummus can feel like cement in the guts so it’s best to eat it with salads, pickles and olives on the side.

 - 2 cups dried chickpeas – or canned chickpeas*, rinsed